 The five taste qualities above combine with other oral sensations, such as texture, spiciness, temperature and aroma, to produce what is commonly referred to as flavor.
 It is this combination of qualities that lets us deduce what we are eating.

 Many people are surprised to learn that we recognize flavors largely through our sense of smell.
-Try holding your nose while eating chocolate.
-You will be able to distinguish between its sweetness and bitterness, but you can't identify the chocolate flavor.
+For example, if you hold your nose while eating a piece of chocolate, you will be able to detect its sweetness and bitterness but be unable to identify the chocolate flavor.
 That’s because the distinguishing characteristic of chocolate is largely identified by our sense of smell as aromas are released during chewing.

-Causes and Prevention of Taste Loss
+Other Causes of Taste Loss

 - Head injuries